WebDevStudios/wp-search-with-algolia/README.txt

 == Changelog ==

 Follow along with the changelog on [Github](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

+= 2.10.2 =
+* Added: Checkbox option to enable insights in Instantsearch templates.
+Please review changes to those.

 = 2.10.1 =
 * Fixed: Issues around admin notifications on the Autocomplete settings page, introduced in 2.10.0